Day 6: Ziglings exercises 030 - 034

 Unreachable Statement

-Something unique to Zig is the unreachable statement, which is used when you want to tell the compiler that a given part of the code should not be executed, where reaching that part of the code is deemed an error.
+Something unique to Zig is the unreachable statement, which is used when you want to tell the compiler that a given part of the code should not be executed, where reaching that part of the code is deemed an error. unreachable is an assertion to the compiler that this statement will not be reached.

 if (true) {